PrincewillDev/alx-low_level_programming/0x08-recursion/README.md

 ### 0-puts_recursion.c
-Write a function that prints a string, followed by a new line.
+This function prints a string, followed by a new line.

+### _print_rev_recursion
+This function prints a string in reverse.